 The claim seeks compensation on behalf of all patients of Dr. Dupont that allegedly received an unapproved stent inserted by Dr. Dupont.

 Recently, the CBC reported on Dr. Dupont and these allegations: Banned Quebec Dentist Pierre Dupont working as Chiropodist in Ottawa

 If you believe you are a claimant please register for the class action by filling in the information requested in the consultation form.

 Thomson Rogers has issued a class action lawsuit against Niagara College of Applied Arts and Technology on behalf of recent graduates of the General Arts and Science Diploma Transfer Program (“GAS” Program).
 The claim specifically alleges that Niagara College of Applied Arts and Technology improperly marketed and promoted its two year “GAS” Program to international … Continued

-They avoid the necessity for hundreds, or thousands of people to file similar individual lawsuits.
-This means that a single person can commence a class action on behalf of hundreds or thousands of people.
-They seek to ensure that people with similar claims are treated similarly.
-Class action lawsuits increase access to justice and streamline … Continued
+Class Actions can avoid the necessity for hundreds or thousands of people filing similar individual lawsuits to claim relief.
+This often means that a single person can commence a class action on behalf of hundreds or even thousands of people.
+Class actions promote access to justice and ensure that people with similar claims are treated similarly.
+For more information on class actions, visit our class action FAQs page.